[Exclusive] New EU sanctions detail Putin's 'torture' of Navalny

 Already a member?

-The word "torture" was used 47 times in the 28-page long EU charge-sheet, which envisages visa-bans and asset-freezes on 35 Russian prison chiefs and judges involved in Navalny's incarceration, as well as two entities — the IK-3 and IK-6 prisons where he was held.
+The word "torture" was used 47 times in the 28-page long EU charge-sheet, which envisaged visa-bans and asset-freezes on 35 Russian prison chiefs and judges involved in Navalny's incarceration, as well as two entities — the IK-3 and IK-6 prisons where he was held.

 EU ambassadors aim to agree the blacklist in Brussels on Wednesday (13 March), ahead of Russian presidential elections on Friday.